gaorch85/Graph-of-States/README.md

 ## 🚀 Quick Start

-Convince supports multiple domains.
+Graph of States supports multiple domains.
 Below are examples for running the framework on Medical Diagnosis.

-Note: You can change the configs in ``/Convince/configs``
+Note: You can change the configs in ``/gos/configs``

 ### Medical Diagnosis (DiagnosisArena)
 Run the diagnosis on a sample case: